tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   to the base cell side length.
 * *Min Thickness* is the minimum accepted relative layer thickness for any layer.
+* *layerTerminationAngle* (OpenFOAM.com option in *snappyHexMeshDict*)
+  defines a maximum allowed angle for external surface curvature in layer addition.
+If angle is larger than the value given (edge is sharp enough), then layers are collapsed.
+Collapsing layers away near sharp edges seems to be helpful for solver stability (e.g. to avoid artificially high velocity in nearby cells due to numerical issues).

 .. tip::

   Layer addition seems to work better with openfoam.com version of *snappyHexMesh* than with the openfoam.org version.
-For openfoam.org version, you can try to add layers incrementally, only two layers at a time.
+For openfoam.org version, you can try to add layers incrementally, only one or two layers at a time.
 To do that, disable *Do Castellation Phase* and *Do Snapping Phase* options, modify the *Final Thickness* and *Min Thickness* parameters, *Export*, and then run *snappyHexMesh*